deepkit/deepkit-framework/README.md

 [![Coverage Status](https://coveralls.io/repos/github/marcj/marshal.ts/badge.svg?branch=master#)](https://coveralls.io/github/marcj/marshal.ts?branch=master)

 Marshal is the **by far fastest** Javascript serialization implementation to [marshal](https://en.wikipedia.org/wiki/Marshalling_(computer_science))
-JSON-representable data from JSON object to class instance to database records and vice versa, written in and for TypeScript.
+JSON-representable data from JSON objects to class instances to database records and vice versa, written in and for TypeScript.
 Marshal uses a JIT engine, generating highly optimized serialization functions on the fly.
+Marshal is an addition to JSON.parse(), not a replacement.

 Marshal introduces the concept of decorating your entity class or class methods *once* with all necessary decorators (like type declaration, indices, and relations) using only Marshal's TypeScript decorators